RockLib/RockLib.Messaging/docs/Kafka.md

   - Action to take when there is no initial offset in offset store or the desired offset is out of range: 'smallest','earliest' - automatically reset the offset to the smallest offset, 'largest','latest' - automatically reset the offset to the largest offset, 'error' - trigger an error which is retrieved by consuming messages and checking 'message->err'.
 - schemaIdRequired
   - Should the receiver expect schema information in the message payload
-- statisticsIntervalMs (optional, defaults 0)
+- statisticsIntervalMs (optional, defaults to 0)
   - The statistics emit interval
+- messageBufferSize (optional, defaults to 10)
+  - The number of messages allowed to be queued up in memory, awaiting processing.
+N - 1 should be the max number of messages the system can comfortably allow duplicate processing.

 And the second has the following parameters: